al-ell/al-ell.github.io/README.md

 In future implementations I would like to:

-* Create a ticket booing system/allow users to boy tickets on the website.
+* Create a ticket booking system/allow users to boy tickets on the website.
 * Create an online shop selling merchandise.
 * Add a sign up link for a mailing list.